jameshfisher/jameshfisher.com/_posts/2020-08-11-production-ready-green-screen-in-the-browser.md

   - web
   - webgl
 ogimage: /assets/2020-08-11/result.jpg
+summary: >-
+  A green screen implementation in the browser using WebGL and chroma key.
+Includes a live demo.
 ---

 In this post I show a high-quality green screen implementation directly in the browser.
 It runs in realtime,
 uses WebGL for efficiency,
 and uses a high-quality green screen algorithm that beats your Zoom virtual background.
 Here's a live demo, where you can adjust the parameters to place yourself in front of a virtual bookshelf: